Illumina/strelka/docs/userGuide/README.md

 Germline analysis is reported to the following variant files:

 * __variants.vcf.gz__
     * This describes all potential variant loci across all samples.
 Note this file includes non-variant loci if they have a non-trivial level of variant evidence or contain one or more alleles for which genotyping has been forced.
+    Please see the [multi-sample variants VCF](#interpreting-the-germline-multi-sample-variants-vcf) section below for additional details on interpreting this file.
 * __genome.S${N}.vcf.gz__
     * This is the genome VCF output for sample ${N}, which includes both variant records and compressed non-variant blocks.
 The sample index, ${N} is 1-indexed and corresponds to the input order of alignment files on the configuration command-line.